pgBadger - A fast PostgreSQL Log Analyzer

 this will stream Heroku PostgreSQL log to pgbadger through stdin.

-pgBadger is a PostgreSQL log analyzer built for speed with fully reports from your PostgreSQL log file.
-It's a single and small Perl script that outperforms any other PostgreSQL log analyzer.
+pgBadger is a PostgreSQL log analyzer built for speed providing fully detailed reports based on your PostgreSQL log files.
+It’s a small standalone Perl script that outperforms any other PostgreSQL log analyzer.

 pgBadger is able to autodetect your log file format (syslog, stderr, csvlog or jsonlog) if the file is long enough.
 It is designed to parse huge log files as well as compressed files.
-Supported compressed format are gzip, bzip2 and xz.
-For the xz format you must have an xz version upper than 5.05 that supports the --robot option.
-For the complete list of features see below.
+Supported compressed formats are gzip, bzip2, lz4, xz, zip and zstd.
+For the xz format you must have an xz version higher than 5.05 that supports the –robot option. lz4 files must be compressed with the –content-size option for pgbadger to determine the uncompressed file size.
+For the complete list of features, see below.

 All charts are zoomable and can be saved as PNG images.

-pgBadger supports any custom format set into the log_line_prefix directive of your postgresql.conf file as long as it at least specify the %t and %p patterns.
+pgBadger supports any custom format set in the log_line_prefix directive of your postgresql.conf file as long as it at least specifies the %t and %p patterns.

 pgBadger allows parallel processing of a single log file or multiple files through the use of the -j option specifying the number of CPUs.